guillaume-be/rust-bert/README.md

 ## Base models

 The base model and task-specific heads are also available for users looking to expose their own transformer based models.
-Examples on how to prepare the date using a native tokenizers Rust library are available in `./examples` for BERT, DistilBERT and RoBERTa.
+Examples on how to prepare the date using a native tokenizers Rust library are available in `./examples` for BERT, DistilBERT, RoBERTa, GPT, GPT2 and BART.
 Note that when importing models from Pytorch, the convention for parameters naming needs to be aligned with the Rust schema.
 Loading of the pre-trained weights will fail if any of the model parameters weights cannot be found in the weight files.
 If this quality check is to be skipped, an alternative method `load_partial` can be invoked from the variables store.